 People are buzzing about mosquitoes here in Orlando, and there’s a good reason why.
-One species found in central Florida, Aedes aegypti, is the main vector that transmits the Zika virus to humans.
-Although the long-term implications of the spread of the virus are unknown, Zika causes serious neurological conditions such as microcephaly and Guillain-Barré syndrome.
+One species found in central Florida, Aedes aegypti, is the primary vector that transmits the Zika virus to humans.
+Although the long-term implications of the spread of the virus are unknown, Zika causes severe neurological conditions such as microcephaly and Guillain-Barré syndrome.

 Mosquitoes In Orlando